 Do I have to file a Free Application for Student Federal Aid (FAFSA) in order to receive a CARES grant?

 No, you do not have to file a FAFSA to be eligible for a CARES grant, but you must be eligible to receive federal financial aid to receive a CARES grant.
 We urge all continuing students to complete a FAFSA as you may be eligible for additional assistance.
+Priority for CARES Act grants will go to students who are fully utilizing their Subsidized and/or Unsubsidized loan offers.

 How do I determine if I am eligible for federal financial aid?